BiAksoy/recursive-pingulogy/README.md

 ---

 Let's take a look at the RecursivePingulogy problem.
-We still have a function called pinguSequenceRec that I still don't quite understand.
+We have a function called pinguSequenceRec that I still don't quite understand.
 Let me explain the function.

 We have an initial vector **p = (p0, p1, p2)** and: